tobinbradley/dirt-simple-postgis-http-api/README.md

 Dirt uses connection pooling, minimizing database connections.

+### SQL Functions

+If a query parameter looks like it should be able to handle SQL functions, it probably can.
+For example, the `columns` parameter for most queries can use the `count(*)` function.
+You can use any function in the database, including user defined functions.

 ### Mapbox vector tiles

 The `mvt` route serves Mapbox Vector Tiles.
 The layer name in the returned protobuf will be the same as the table name passed as input.
 Here's an example of using both `geojson` and `mvt` routes with Mapbox GL JS.